Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 Well, today was the day at least.
 Just a few hours longer.

 The whole thing - not just ‘Horse, but all the other poor bastards comin’ back from Hell—had got Lewis reading up on Nervejam.
-Its history, effects, applications...countermeasures?
+Its history, effects, applications... countermeasures?
 So, he was doin’ his part for the childminding by keepin’ half an eye on Sam while he read on the couch.

 Ably assisted by Tristan, who was Lewis’ kind of nerd.
 Mind like a sponge, *thirsty* to drink up knowledge.
 Better with girls than Lewis had been at his age, too.
 Lucky fucker.